 Berrien Springs hosts several center-based programs for Berrien County RESA.
 These programs are housed in Berrien Springs and operated by Berrien Springs Public Schools.
 The funding comes through federal, state and Berrien RESA sources.
-Many of the students in these programs are not residents of Berrien Springs, but are able to take advantage of these center programs through the IEP (Individual Educational Program) process.
-Transportation to and from Berrien Springs is provided through the local district.
+Many of the students in these programs are not residents of Berrien Springs, but are able to take advantage of these center programs through the IEP (Individual Educational Program) process in conjunction with their resident districts.
+Transportation to and from Berrien Springs is provided through the local resident district.
 These programs include: